On August 7, 1988, journalist Keith Reinhard disappeared while writing a novel about another man’s disappearance.

 Unsolved Mysteries airs a segment on the Reinhard story, focusing on speculation Keith may have staged his disappearance.
 Police receive 270 calls from across the country, but no evidence is found.

 Production of Dark Side of the Mountain begins in Silver Plume, Colorado.

-Dark Side of the Mountain explores the lingering mystery surrounding the unexplained disappearance of Keith Reinhard and the haunting legacy it has left on the tiny mountain community of Silver Plume.
-With personal insight from Reinhard’s own letters, stories, and poems, the film paints a vivid reconstruction of Keith’s unfinished novel in his own words – writings that have been lost for over two decades.
+Dark Side of the Mountain explores the mysterious disappearance of Keith Reinhard and the dark historical legacy of Silver Plume, Colorado.
+With personal insight from Reinhard’s letters, notes, and manuscripts, Dark Side of the Mountain paints a vivid reconstruction of Keith’s unfinished novel in his own words – writings that have been lost for over three decades.

 Director / PRODUCER / Editor

 Eric Walter is a director, editor, and documentary filmmaker in Los Angeles, known for producing investigative non-fiction films, including his award-winning feature My Amityville Horror, which was named one of the top 10 festival horror films of 2012.

 He has produced and consulted on numerous documentaries for film and television with a focus on cold cases and unexplained phenomena.

 Dark Side of the Mountain is his second feature documentary.

 Christine Irons is an Austin native now residing in Los Angeles.
 She started producing with the "Wrecked" segment of the film, Six in Austin.
 She was also a producer on the award-winning indie, Sexless.

 Christine co-produced the documentary feature, My Amityville Horror, released by IFC Films.
 When not producing features, Christine works in unscripted television with a focus on true crime.